GenericMappingTools/gmt/doc/rst/source/gmt.conf.rst

     Determines if linear (linear), Akima's spline (akima), natural cubic spline (cubic) or no interpolation (none) should be used for 1-D interpolations in various programs [akima].

+.. _GMT_LANGUAGE:

+**GMT_LANGUAGE**
+    Language to use when plotting calendar and map items such as months and days, map annotations and cardinal points.
+Select from:

+    * CN1 Simplified Chinese
+    * CN2 Traditional Chinese
+    * DE German
+    * DK Danish
+    * EH Basque
+    * ES Spanish
+    * FI Finnish
+    * FR French
+    * GR Greek
+    * HI Hawaiian
+    * HU Hungarian
+    * IE Irish
+    * IL Hebrew
+    * IS Icelandic
+    * IT Italian
+    * JP Japanese
+    * KR Korean
+    * NL Dutch
+    * NO Norwegian
+    * PL Polish
+    * PT Portuguese
+    * RU Russian
+    * SE Swedish
+    * SG Scottish Gaelic
+    * TO Tongan
+    * TR Turkish
+    * UK British English
+    * US US English

+    If your language is not supported, please examine the **$GMT_SHAREDIR**/localization/us.d file and make a similar file.
+Please submit it to the GMT Developers for official inclusion.
+Custom language files can be placed in directories **$GMT_SHAREDIR**/localization or ~/.gmt.
+Note: Some of these languages may require you to also change the **PS_CHAR_ENCODING** setting.

 .. _GMT_TRIANGULATE: